UKHomeOffice/posters/accessibility/posters_tw/ABOUT.md

 **Expand**

-By other use require, it will be no longer stuck at font type install
+By other using, it will be no need to install font type